macebake/borisBikes/README.md

-Boris Bikes
+#Boris Bikes

 What is it?
 __________________

-A program that will run all the Docking Stations, simulate all the Bikes, and emulate all the infrastructure (vans, repair staff, and so on) required to make their dream a reality.
+Boris Bikes is a program which simulates TfL's Santander Cycles docking stations and bikes.
+Within the program you are able to make a docking station, make multiple bikes, dock and release bikes, and dock but not release broken bikes.

 The Latest Version
 __________________
+V3

 Installation
 __________________
+n/a

 Contacts
 __________________
-Elia Bardashevich email address : ebardashevich@gmail.com
+Matt Ward: iammatthewward@gmail.com
-Lucy Clarke email address : llcclarke@gmail.com
+Lucy Clarke: llcclarke@gmail.com